girlscript/How_Many_topics/Covid_research/README.md

 >## &nbsp; PROJECT DESCRIPTION

 Topic modelling is an unsupervised machine learning technique which is used to classify a set of documents, detecting words and phrase patterns within them, and automatically clustering word groups and similar expressions that best characterize a set of documents.
-To delve deep into the same, we implemented Topic Modeling algorithms mainly on the **Title and abstract COVID-19 Dataset** and tested the process on several other datasets.
+To delve deep into the same, we implemented Topic Modeling algorithms mainly on the **Title and abstract COVID-19 Dataset** and tested the process on several other datasets like **Yelp Reviews, Medium Dataset, Blog Authorship Dataset, etc**.

 ### Link to the dataset: